starshineee/Docker-/README.md

-# Docker-Notes
+# Notes

-To record the study of a freshman on docker.
+To record the study of a freshman on linux, docker and machine learing.